Plastic pollution is surging, so what are governments doing?

 Should we ban single-use plastics?

-A report by the Back to Blue initiative examined three main ways in which governments have tried to reduce plastic consumption, including EPR schemes, production taxes and bans on single-use plastics.
+A 2023 report by the Back to Blue initiative, a research group run by the Economist Impact think-tank and the Nippon Foundation, examined global efforts to cut plastics by EPR schemes, production taxes and bans on single-use plastics.

-It found that single-use bans were the most effective, but said that if these were implemented in G20 countries without any other measures, plastic consumption would still be one-and-a-half times higher by 2050.
+It found that single-use bans were the most effective, but said that if these were implemented in G20 countries without any other measures, plastic consumption would still be 1-1/2 times higher by 2050.

-The world generated an additional 6 million tons of polluting single-use plastic in 2021 compared to 2019, according to research in 2023 by the Minderoo Foundation in Australia.
+The world generated an additional 6 million tonnes of polluting single-use plastic in 2021 compared to 2019, according to research in 2023 by the Minderoo Foundation in Australia.

 How can plastic consumption be reduced?